usnews/brightspot-cms/docs/documentation/syndication.md

 ## Add Embed Paths

 Any piece of content with a URL can be embedded outside of Brightspot.
 Start by adding an `@Renderer.EmbedPath()` annotation on the class that is to be syndicated.
 The `embed.jsp` file should contain any JavaScript or CSS that is needed to power the content.
+It also needs to include the `cms taglibs` for the `<cms:render>` tag.

 {% highlight java %}@Renderer.EmbedPath("/embed.jsp")